 Submitted by Kelly Bryant

-Hood Theological Seminary, located at 1810 Lutheran Synod Drive in Salisbury, NC, is a graduate and professional school sponsored by the A.M.E.
-Zion Church and approved by the University Senate of The United Methodist Church.
-Its student body, faculty and staff currently comprise persons from many different denominations.
+Hood Theological Seminary, located at 1810 Lutheran Synod Drive in Salisbury, NC, is a graduate and professional school where intellectual discourse and ministerial preparation occur in tandem within the framework of a community of faith.
+Sponsored by the A.M.E.
+Zion Church, and approved by the University Senate of The United Methodist Church, its student body currently comprises persons from many different denominations.
 Hood's mission is to prepare women and men for bold and creative leadership for the Christian church for a diverse world.